adobe/create-whisk-action/README.md

 ### Get Started Immediately

-You don’t need to install or configure tools like Webpack or Babel.
+You don’t need to install or configure tools like Webpack.
-They are preconfigured and hidden so that you can focus on the code.
+It is preconfigured and hidden so that you can focus on the code.

 Just create a project, and you’re good to go.